What is Bone Broth?

 - Improves metabolism and muscle building

-Now that you know some of the great benefits of bone broth but are two reasons why you should make your own bone broth rather than buy it.
+Let’s now talk about two reasons why you should make your own bone broth rather than buy it.
 Making bone broth is much more economical.
 Simply save your chicken, beef or turkey bones from your last meal and throw them in the freezer until you ready to make your next batch of bone broth.

 Secondly, few of the bone broths on the shelf are actually what they claim to be.
 Watch out for broths that contain the dirty ingredient: MSG.
 Make sure that your broth is actually high quality broth and not just lab produced flavored bouillon cubes. 🙂